 Instructional topics include theory, operation and repair of engine performance, automatic transmission, and Federal and California emission systems diagnosis.
 During this course offering, we also provide theory and operation related to hybrid vehicle safety/operation and instruction on multiple scan tool platforms.
+Basic service and operation of hybrid vehicles are demonstrated.
 School/Industry shop safety and safe operation of tools and equipment are stressed throughout the course.